 - A detailed knowledge of security events is known to have a significant impact on the direction taken by an organization in its procurement of security products.
 Frequently, the result will be fewer and more targeted purchases and a lower cost outlay.

 - Many retailers in APeJ have little idea about their risks in terms of data, applications, users or external threats.
-This should be the linchpin of any security strategy.
+This should be the lynchpin of any security strategy.
 Investments on risk management can then be prioritized, critical IT resources identified and from there, business continuity efforts can be suitably targeted.
 Included in the IT risk assessment should be an evaluation of the retail company's standing against compliance with regulations.

 - Eearly action to establish PCI compliance will go a long way to mitigating the clear risk of financial loss and damage to the retailer's brand.